Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Introduction

 The main goal of this paper is to build on previous work and separate the Galactic dust emission in \Planck $353 \GHz$ data from the CIB anisotropies and instrumental noise.
-To do so, we first construct a ST-based contamination model of CIB and instrumental noise over a set of square patches, each with a sky area of $222\,\deg^{2}$, in regions of low \HI column density.
-Secondly, we use this contamination model to perform a ST-based component separation in regions of intermediate \HI column densities.
-We use the particular Scattering Covariance (SC) statistics, a sub-class of the ST statistics for this work.
-We work with \Planck $353 \GHz$ data smoothed to $16.2\arcm$ (FWHM) beam resolution to match the resolution of the \HI emission maps.
-At this beam resolution, the CIB anisotropies dominates over instrumental noise.
-Before applying the component separation algorithm to the real \Planck data, we successfully test it on the simulated \Planck maps with different signal-to-noise ratios ($SNR$s) of the dust emission with respect to the contamination.
+To do this, we first construct an ST-based contamination model of CIB and instrumental noise over a set of square patches, each with a sky area of $222\,\deg^{2}$, in regions of low \HI column density.
+Secondly, we use this contamination model to perform an ST-based component-separation in regions of intermediate \HI column densities.
+We use the particular scattering covariance (SC) statistics, a sub-class of the ST statistics.
+We work with \Planck $353 \GHz$ data smoothed to a angular beam resolution of $16.2\arcm$ (full width at half maximum; FWHM) to match the angular beam resolution of the \HI emission maps.
+At this angular beam resolution, the CIB anisotropies dominate instrumental noise.
+Before applying the component-separation algorithm to the real \Planck data, we successfully test it on the simulated \Planck maps with different signal-to-noise ($\mathrm{S/N}$) ratios of the dust emission with respect to the contamination.